This homemade pizza dough recipe is made with simple ingredients and is easy to prepare. Use it to make a crispy, chewy

 To make the recipe of pizza dough in advance, follow the instructions to prepare the dough.
 After turning it out onto a floured surface, lightly wrap the dough in plastic wrap and refrigerate for up to 24 hours.

 When ready to use the refrigerated pizza dough, remove it from the fridge and let it stand for 20-30 minutes before shaping into a crust.

 Can You Freeze Pizza Dough?

 To freeze pizza dough, follow the instructions to prepare the dough.
 After turning it out onto a floured surface, divide the dough into two rounds.
 Wrap each dough round in plastic wrap, put them in a zip-top freezer bag, and place them in the freezer for up to three months.

 Remove a ball of pizza dough from the freezer the day before you plan to use it so that it can thaw.
-Then, remove it from the fridge and let it stand for 20-30 minutes before shaping into a crust.
+Then, remove it from the fridge and let it stand for 20-30 minutes before shaping it into a crust.

 If your pizza dough is too dry, you can add a tablespoon of water at a time until the dough comes together.